PK-HQ/NEU394P/README.md

 <br/>I have a 7.5 year background in visual neuroscience, cutting-edge techniques to record and manipulate brain activity, and computational neuroscience (analyses).
 Hidden talents: combat sports and taking projects to publication.

 Three potential topics I'd be interested in working on:
-<br/>(1) Creating models that can predict/recover the code that the visual cortex uses for representing visual stimuli
+<br/>(1) Creating models that can predict/recover the code that the visual cortex uses for representing visual images
 <br/>(2) Stock Market Prediction
 <br/>(3) Generally neuroscience related topics, ideally realistic biologically-inspired models